morris-lab/CellOracle/docs/index.rst

 Welcome to celloracle's documentation!
 ======================================

-CellOracle is a python library for the analysis of Gene Regulatory Network with single cell data.
+CellOracle is a python library for the in silico gene perturbation analysis using single-cell omics data and Gene Regulatory Network models.

 Source code is available at `celloracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_